RhineGST/FICTION-ZJU-Groupsite-Source/content/vacancies/ads.md

 <i class="fa-solid fa-download"></i> Check out Mingshuai Chen's [research statement](/files/Research%20Statement_Mingshuai%20Chen.pdf) for more details on these directions.

-[^1]: Formal methods have long been at the heart of computer science; there are 12 [Turing Award Recipients](https://en.wikipedia.org/wiki/Turing_Award#Recipients) -- the most amongst all the sub-fields of computer science.
+[^note-FM]: Formal methods have long been at the heart of computer science; there are 12 [Turing Award Recipients](https://en.wikipedia.org/wiki/Turing_Award#Recipients) -- the most amongst all the sub-fields of computer science.

 ## What do we expect?